refgenie/refgenie/docs/build.md

 ## Versioning the assets

-`refgenie` supports tags to facilitate management of multiple "versions" of the same asset.
+Refgenie supports tags to facilitate management of multiple "versions" of the same asset.
 Simply add a `:your_tag_name` appendix to the asset registry path in the `refgenie build` command and the created asset will be tagged:

 ```
 refgenie build hg38/bowtie2_index:my_tag